openode-io/openode-cli/README.md

 ### Pull / Backup

-If you need to get your remote repository to your local, or need to backup your live website, you need to use the pull, just like that:
+If you need to get your remote repository to your local, or need to backup your live website, you need to use the pull command, just like that:

 ```
 openode pull
 ```

 This will take the remote files and copy all of them in the current folder.
-It will overwrite files.
-If a given local file is not present remotely, it will not be erased locally.
+Note that it will overwrite files.
+Also, if a given local file is not present remotely, it will not be erased locally.
 Thus, if you need a fresh pull, first remote the local content (*rm -rf \**) and then run *openode pull*.

 ### Status